 The chaos in the Republic degenerated in a spectacular matter, from a few quarrels to violence, from a few traditional norms being broken by the Gracchi and the Senate, to individual political assassinations, to gangs of thugs roughing up the opposition, all the way to Sulla marching on Rome itself, and Pompey later arrogantly stating for magistrates not to quote him laws, since he had a sword.
 Within a few decades, a once orderly Republic was engulfed in political terror where thousands of political enemies of the powerful were killed through political orders, and then sank into a series of full-on civil wars.

 At the end of this tunnel comes a savior who will end this chaos and bloodshed, and bring order to the galaxy.
+As the turmoil of ochlocracy engulfs the Republic, ordinary people start clamoring for a sense of peace.
+When one man promises to end this chaotic state of affairs and restore order, the people rally behind him, resulting in one-man rule.
 Due to the halo effect, people think he can do no wrong.
 They are willing to trade their freedom for stability.
 The Empire is born.

 Are we experiencing a deja vu?